 “Once there were four children whose names were Peter, Susan, Edmund and Lucy.”

 There is a wardrobe in an old room.
 Picture yourself opening the wardrobe door.
-You climb inside it, careful to leave the door cracked open slightly as you push your way back in amongst the antique coats, which smell of dampness and age and silent history.
+You climb inside it, carefully leaving the door cracked open slightly as you push your way back in amongst the antique coats, which smell of dampness and age and silent history.
 But wait!
 It is cold underneath you and, as you reach down, you grasp a wet, slushy substance that could only be snow!

 What a wonderful way to begin The C.S.
-Lewis Project and the Classic Children’s Literature Event!
+Lewis Project, the Classic Children’s Literature Event and now Chris at Calmgrove’s #Narniathon event!
 The Lion, The Witch and the Wardrobe is an enduring children’s classic that is magic, just pure magic!
 Peter, Susan, Edmond & Lucy discover an old wardrobe and find that it can transport them to another world called Narnia, where the White Witch has cast a spell on the land and “everything is winter and never Christmas.”
 However, all is not bleak and hopeless because Aslan the Lion is on the move.
 He begins to bring spring to Narnia, but Edmund betrays his siblings with the result that Aslan willingly pays for Edmund’s transgression with his life.
 With his resurrection, and after an enormous battle led by Peter and Edmund, Aslan is acknowledged King of Narnia.

 Lewis rejected the assertion that this story was intended as an allegory and, being an expert in that area, Lewis was certainly qualified to judge: